waheedanjum/refactoring/Readme.md

  - Testability
  - Readability

-We’d also like you to add some unit tests to the Smartwyre.DeveloperTest.Tests project to show how you would test the code that you’ve produced and run the PaymentService from the Smartwyre.DeveloperTest.Runner console application.
+We’d also like you to
+ - Add some unit tests to the Smartwyre.DeveloperTest.Tests project to show how you would test the code that you’ve produced
+ - Run the PaymentService from the Smartwyre.DeveloperTest.Runner console application

 The only specific 'rules' are: